Cathal Pendred

 Cathal Pendred is an Irish actor and former mixed martial artist who competed in the Ultimate Fighting Championship.
 He was the Cage Warriors Welterweight World Champion.

 Background

 Pendred was born in Boston, Massachusetts to Irish immigrant parents, when he was four years old he moved to Dublin, Ireland with his parents where he was raised alongside a younger brother and two younger sisters.
 Pendred competed in rugby growing up and was talented, winning the Leinster Schools Senior Cup.

 Mixed martial arts career

 Early career

 Pendred started his professional career in 2009.
-He became the number one ranked welterweight in Ireland during 2010 after winning the national title.
+He became the number one ranked welterweight in Ireland in 2010 after winning the national title.
 In March 2013 he became the Cage Warriors Welterweight Champion after beating the title holder Gael Grimaud in London, England.